Powerlearnproject/se-day1-assignment-otondi-willis/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+##Explain what software engineering is and discuss its importance in the technology industry.
+It is a systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.
 It is disciplined approach to designing, developing, testing, deploying, and maintaining software systems.
-It utilizes engineering principles to adopt reliability, efficiency, scalability, and maintainability.

 It's importance include:-
+Enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.
 Improves Software Quality and Reliability
-Ensures that applications function correctly, securely, and efficiently.
-Reduces software failures and security vulnerabilities through rigorous testing and best practices.

 Enhances Scalability and Maintainability
 Enables systems to grow and handle increased user loads without performance degradation.